BMFriedenstein/SoundLearner/README.md

 1. trainer
 2. player

-The goal of the project is to use machine learning to develop instrument model capable of accurately synthesizing thesound of actual instrument recordings.
+The goal of the project is to use machine learning to develop instrument model capable of accurately synthesizing the sound of actual instrument recordings.
 Then Using a raspberry pi and a midi instrument, generate the synthesized audio in real time to a audio device.

 ## Milestones ##